oebelus/eclock/README.md

 # A SIMPLE CLOCK

-Just as the title says:
+Just as the title says!

 ![Clock](./clock.png)